-Have an interest or skill you’d like to teach high-school students?
+Have an interest or skill you’d like to share with high-school students?
 Volunteers work with our staff to facilitate a workshop as part of our College & Career Preparation Program curriculum.
 From resume building to networking skills, test prep, etiquette, or career exploration – we’d love to utilize your skill set!
 Additionally, we also seek volunteers to provide feedback to student drafts of resumes and personal statements.

 The Selection Committee is a selected group of individuals who read, review, and score the submitted student essays for scholarships and/or acceptance into one of our programs.
 Scholarship values vary and are open to students across Collier County from public and charter schools.

 Child’s Path understands the impact that reading has on the future academic success of the children we serve, ages 1 to 5.
 We also appreciate the benefit that virtual volunteers can provide to our early learning teachers and the children at our early childhood education centers during COVID-19.
 We are looking for volunteers to partner with a classroom and host a virtual story time to help inspire an upcoming generation of readers.
 Volunteers can host virtual story times on a weekly or monthly basis, depending on availability.